bjjb/analtester/README.md

 A silly gem for generating minitest files.
 If you have RSpec, it can use that, too.

+analtester will look through your ./lib directory and create corresponding tests in test/.
+They will all fail, until you write them.
+Use it to quickly populate an untested library with tests.
+Just run `analtester` from the command-line in your project's root.

+Requires minitest, unless it doesn't.

 ## Installation

     $ gem install analtester